pulselabteam/PulseDB/README.md

 Build_Dataset('PulseDB\\Subset_Files\\Train_Subset.mat')
 ```

-# Updates

-- **Update_2023_03_02**

-  - We uploaded all **5,361** uncompressed segment files in **PulseDB_MIMIC.zip** and **PulseDB_Vital.zip** to [OneDrive](https://rutgersconnect-my.sharepoint.com/:f:/g/personal/ww329_soe_rutgers_edu/EhJfGb93KONPg0oXN7ISKLkBXqKvOJ-8VdEvux3Bny22TA?e=pG3ynR) and [GoogleDrive](https://drive.google.com/drive/folders/1uC5eaUbuOUqZooeJE0vLwLYZ9kEXjhCO?usp=sharing), so you can also search and download each file individually.
-  - If you encountered difficulties when downloading files with web browser, use the above GoogleDrive links to create a shortcut or make a copy of PulseDB to you own GoogleDrive repository, then, sync your local hard drive with your GoogleDrive repository using the desktop GoogleDrive APP.

 # Training the Models

 To reproduce the gap between the calibration-free and calibration-based testing sets when training the model, use the code provided in **PulseDB/Model_Training**.